cecolby11/msds-434-project/README.md

 This project creates an API that publishes forecasts of the cumulative number of covid 19 cases by state.

 The initial model was built using publicly available covid-19 data for US states, in order to move to development quickly within the limited timeline.
 This MVP allows for the university to deploy all of the necessary data engineering infrastructure into the organization and easily iterate on the current model to model the internal university case data by group.
-The solution can be expanded to incorporate additional API endpoints and UI/visualization.
+Further iterations of the solution can incorporate additional API endpoints and UI/visualization.

 ## API Documentation